The Ash-tree: Adaptations

-It was adapted in 1975 by David Rudkin as "The Ash Tree", and was part of the BBC's A Ghost Story for Christmas strand.
-It was first broadcast on 23 December 1975 at 11.35pm.
+In 1975, "The Ash-tree" was adapted by David Rudkin as "The Ash Tree", and was part of the BBC's A Ghost Story for Christmas anthology series.
+It was first broadcast on 23 December 1975 at 11.35 PM.
 The adaptation stars Edward Petherbridge as Sir Richard and Barbara Ewing as the witch, Anne Mothersole.
 It was directed by Lawrence Gordon Clark.